PowerShell/Community-Blog/Posts/2021/02/ScriptingGuy.0002.GetDateOfYesterday.md

 ## Using Yesterday's Date

-There are a variety use cases for getting a date in the past (or the future), including **Identifying files that are older/younger than a day/month/etc ago **Determining which AD Users have not logged on in the last week **Creating a file name for a file representing last weeks information.
+There are a variety use cases for getting a date in the past (or the future), including:

+* Identifying files that are older/younger than a day/month/etc ago
+* Determining which AD Users have not logged on in the last week
+* Creating a file name for a file representing last weeks information.

 Here are some examples: